project-origin/wallet/doc/db_schema.md

     Registry {
-        uuid RegistryId PK "Unique id of a registry" string Name UK "The name of the registry"
+        uuid Id PK "Unique id of a registry" string Name UK "The name of the registry"
     }